ADCET - Australian Disability Clearinghouse on Education and Training

 Inclusive assessment design: from access to participation

-Join Dr Juuso Nieminen for this presentation which argues that, as important as it is to ensure access to assessment, it is also crucial to pay attention to how assessment regulates students’ social participation as fully accepted members of higher education.
-When: Tuesday 25 March 2025
+In this webinar, presented by Dr Juuso Nieminen, he argued that, as important as it is to ensure access to assessment, it is also crucial to pay attention to how assessment regulates students’ social participation as fully accepted members of higher education.

 What People Say